 The Elite Gourmet CCM040 is the one I’d actually pick if I were starting fresh and didn’t care which logo was on the side.
 It’s a 40-cup stainless steel urn that doubles as a hot water dispenser, which means one device handles both your coffee crowd and your tea-and-hot-chocolate crowd at the same event.

-Build quality is comparable to the Hamilton Beach.
+Build quality is comparable to the Hamilton Beach line.
 Brew time is similar.
 The faucet style is the standard twist-lever, the body is stainless with cool-touch handles, and the inside includes a removable filter basket and brew tube.
-Price typically runs $50 to $70, which is meaningfully cheaper than the Hamilton Beach 40514.
+Price typically runs $50 to $70, which is meaningfully cheaper than any current Hamilton Beach 40-cup model.

 The main downside is brand familiarity.
 Elite Gourmet isn’t as recognized in church basement and catering rental contexts as Hamilton Beach is, which can matter when you need a replacement part or a quick service answer.
 But the unit itself is solid.